FBI records on search for fabled gold raise more questions | Entertainment

 The government has long claimed its dig was a bust.
 But a father-son pair of treasure hunters who spent years hunting for the fabled Civil War-era gold — and who led agents to the woodland site, hoping for a finder's fee — suspect the FBI double-crossed them and made off with a cache that could be worth hundreds of millions of dollars.

-The newly revealed geophysical survey was part of a court-ordered release of government records on the FBI's treasure hunt at Dent's Run, about 135 miles (220 kilometers) northeast of Pittsburgh, where legend says an 1863 shipment of Union gold was either lost or stolen on its way to the U.S. Mint in Philadelphia.
+The newly revealed geophysical survey was part of a court-ordered release of government records on the FBI's treasure hunt at Dent's Run, about 135 miles (220 km) northeast of Pittsburgh, where legend says an 1863 shipment of Union gold was either lost or stolen on its way to the US Mint in Philadelphia.

 Dennis and Kem Parada, who co-own the treasure-hunting outfit Finders Keepers, successfully sued the Justice Department for the records after being stonewalled by the FBI.
 Finders Keepers provided the FBI records to The Associated Press.
 The FBI subsequently posted them on its website.